-Hire Fees Nowra School of Arts and Nowra Showground
+Hire Fees Nowra School of Arts and Nowra Showground Pavillion

--\ Commitments for specific programs do not require public notice (refer to Section 356(3)); an indicative total budget is provided within the DP/OP listing for these specific programs.
+\\ Commitments for specific programs do not require public notice (refer to Section 356(3)); an indicative to budget is provided within the DP/OP listing for these processor contents.

-Public notice is not required if: (a) the financial essistance it sport of a specific program, and (b) the program's details have been included in the council's draft aperational plan for the year in which the financial assistance is proposed to be given, and (c) the program's proposed badget for that year does not exerced 5 per cell of the council's proposed income from the ordinary retries level of or that year, and e(c) the program applies uniformly to al persons within the council's area or to a significant group of persons within the area.
+Public notice is not required if: (a) the financial assistance is a

+(a) the financial assistance is part of a specific program, and (b) the program's details have been included in the council's dray operational plan for the year in which the financial assistance is proposed to be given, and (c) the program's proposed budge for that year does not exceed 5 per cent of the council's proposed income from the ordinary rates levied for that year, and (d) the program applies uniformly to all persons within the council's area or to a significant group of persons within the area.